-Patna School of Painting called Patna Qalaam, Company Painting and was an offshoot of the well-known Mughal Miniature School of Painting flourished in Bihar during the early 18th to the mid 20th century.
+Patna School of Painting called Patna Qalaam, Company Painting and was an offshoot of the well-known Mughal Miniature School of Painting flourished in Bihar from the early 18th to the mid-20th century.
 The style is famous for its soft colors and the use of handmade paper or mica sheets.
 Most of these paintings depict the life of the people of Bihar.

 Villages of Bihar create fascinating handicrafts.
 Fantastic bamboo articles, leather works, statues made up of white metal, wooden toys, and baskets made from cane and bamboo are available in plenty.